wilfavarin/aspire/README.md

 Some other key working principles, to be incorporated into the website include:

-* Learn at your own pace
+* Learn at your own pace:
 Self Guided courses that can be accessed anytime and anywhere.
-* Maximise Proficiency
+* Maximise Proficiency:
 Deepen knowledge and hone skills by taking functional and technical training.
-* Gain Insight
+* Gain Insight:
 Courses and information designed with employees in mind to enable personal and professional growth.

 ## Project Details